Preparing your business (and employees) for a fire

-- Work together: The first people to contact when creating a fire evacuation plan is your local fire department.
-Chances are they already have some sort of plan or guidelines in place which you can build on.
+- Work together: When creating a fire evacuation plan, contact your local fire department first.
+Chances are, they already have some guidelines in place which you can build on.

-- Choose evacuation points and routes carefully: Evacuation points and routes vary greatly based on building size, number of employees and your building’s location.
-That said, these general guidelines are a good starting point:
+- Choose evacuation points and routes carefully: Evacuation points and routes vary greatly based on building size, number of employees, and your building’s location.
+That being said, these general guidelines are a good starting point:

-- Make sure assembly points are far enough from the building (depends on building height.)
+- Make sure assembly points are far enough from the building (this will depend on building height).

 - Put up signs: Every exit should have a sign showing the evacuation route for that particular area.

 - Assign fire wardens: These are employees who have been trained on building protocol and evacuation procedures.
 Your local fire department can recommend how many you should have.
-Most importantly, they’re intended to be knowledgeable helpers not people who should risk their lives in the event of an actual fire.
+Make sure you emphasize that fire wardens are intended to be knowledgeable helpers, not people who should risk their lives in the event of an actual fire.

-- Make a list: Make a note of all employees who are pregnant, have recently been operated on or have disabilities.
+- Make a list: Make a note of all employees who are pregnant, who have recently been operated on, or who have disabilities.
 Update it at least every six months and provide a copy to the fire department.

 - Special events: If there are special events going on in your business’ area which close streets or increase foot traffic, be sure to re-evaluate assembly points and evacuation procedures.

 Having a plan in place should a fire occur is vital, but it’s also important to take steps to prevent the emergency from happening in the first place.
 Below are some general fire prevention tips:

 - Make sure there are enough fire extinguishers in your building, especially in kitchens or areas with lots of electronics.